kanaka/mal/docs/FAQ.md

   marked as optional and not needed for self-hosting.

 * Your implementation should follow the existing mal steps and
-  structure: Lisp-centric code in the step files, other code in reader, printer, env, and core files.
+  structure: Lisp-centric code (eval, eval_ast, quasiquote, macroexpand) in the step files, other code in reader, printer, env, and core files.
+See [code layout rationale](#code_split) above.
   I encourage you to create implementations that take mal in new directions for your own learning and experimentation, but for it to be included in the main repository I ask that it follows the steps and structure.

 * Your implementation should stick as much as possible to the accepted idioms and conventions in that language.
 Try to create an